joseguardo/IntelligentChunking/app/data/processed/original/chunks/26_general_undertakings.md

 (a) No Obligor shall (and the Parent shall ensure that no other Group Company will) amend, vary, novate, supplement, supersede, waive or terminate any term of a Transaction Document or any other document delivered to the Facility Agent pursuant to clause 5.1 (Initial Conditions Precedent) or clause 30 (Changes to the Obligors) (other than a Service Contract) or enter into any agreement with any shareholders of the Parent (other than as set out in the Equity Documents) or any of their Affiliates which is not a Group Company except in writing and:

 - (i) in accordance with clause 40 (Amendments and Waivers); or
-- (ii) to the extent that that amendment, variation, novation, supplementing, waiver or termination is permitted by the Intercreditor Agreement;
+- (ii) to the extent that that amendment, variation, novation, supplementing, superseding, waiver or termination is permitted by the Intercreditor Agreement;
 - (iii) prior to or on the Closing Date, with the prior written consent of the Original Lenders; or
 - (iv) after the Closing Date, in a way which:
 - (A) could not be reasonably expected materially and adversely to affect the interests of the Lenders; and